 Organising a street party

-Apply to organise a street party
+Advice on organising a street party

 Organising small, private street parties and fetes is very simple and generally does not include activities that need a licence, such as selling alcohol or providing certain types of entertainment.

-Who can attend a street party
+Who can attend a street party?

-- For residents/neighbours only
+- For residents and neighbours only

 - Publicity only to residents